Digital audio, 40 mins

 This work is a piece of sound art of the same duration as my walk from my home to Ludwell Valley Park.
 My notes of the sounds I heard became the script.
 So the actual sounds are replaced by the narrator’s – my – voice.
 Some, like the omnipresent traffic or the lawnmower, lasted a long time.
 But my narration of each sound takes at most only a couple of seconds.
 Hence the work is mostly silence, which provides space for the listener to become aware of and pay attention to their own ambient soundtrack.

-You can listen via Youtube to “Listening to Silent Spring” below, and you are welcome to download it as an .mp3 file (23 Mb) to take on your own attentiveness walk.
+You can listen via Youtube to “Listening to Silent Spring” above, and you are welcome to download it as an .mp3 file (23 Mb).